danchyy/nba_stats/README.md

 This project uses NBA's api to retrieve data about various statistics for NBA players and teams.

-It is written in Python3 (should work for Python2 as well).
+It is written in Python3.

 Table of contents: